Laia Ribas Valls

 What kind of materials do you use and where do you get them from?

 I use different materials for each project I get into.
 I am trained as a jeweller, so metal is often part of my work.
 I also love textiles and they’ve played a huge role in my making.
 And now I’m getting into wood and ceramics.
 I like to get my materials from a local source when possible.
 Right now I am starting to investigate local distributors that can offer ecological and recycled materials, even for metal.

 My favorite dinner experience is every time I get to sit at a table with great food surrounded by friends and family.
 I come from a big family and I’ve grown to appreciate noisy crowds.
 They can be quite powerful in many ways.
 There’s an immense amount of information and knowledge being shared around a dinner table.

 The uncertainty about what’s to come.

-Jochen Holz’s glassware, Maki Okamoto’s spoon fork and Helen Habtay’s HI, SCIFI 2.0 plates.
+Jochen Holz’s Wine Glasses, Maki Okamoto’s Spoon Fork and Rachael Colley’s Cutlery Combs.
 I think a combination of the three world make a very enjoyable dinner set.